Transfer Pricing Services in Dubai, UAE

 - Information and other documents available to the entity or the entities related thereto

-• Resident entities and permanent establishments in Qatar are required to submit Master file to the GTA on request.
+• Resident entities and permanent establishments in UAE are required to submit Master file to the GTA on request.

 • The contents of the Master file are in line with the Organization for Economic Co-operation and Development (OECD) recommendations.